Skip to Content

 100 kW to 1,000 MW $1,000

 Besides the application fee, there are usually no charges for interconnection of small residential systems.
 Interconnection charges for larger systems can vary substantially depending on the amount of equipment and construction work necessary to complete the interconnection.
-Dominion Energy will review the existing service capacity to the premise to determine if existing facilities are adequare to support the proposed generation load, and if additional protective equipment is required.
+Dominion Energy will review the existing service capacity to the premise to determine if existing facilities are adequate to support the proposed generation load, and if additional protective equipment is required.

 An interconnected generation system will operate in parallel with the utility system and must have “grid tie” capability.
 The system and associated inverters must be certified by a national testing laboratory, conforming to UL1741/IEEE 1547 specifications for grid tied systems.